DNKonanov/ont-snappy/README.md

 > [!IMPORTANT]
 > If there is more than one barcode in raw pod5s, you should specify `--kit-name` for the Dorado basecaller, and run `dorado demux`after basecalling so to generate BAM-file with target reads.

-2. Obtaining genome assembly with Flye, if it's nessesary:
+2. Obtaining a genome assembly with Flye, if it's nessesary:
 ```
 samtools fastq OBJECT.bam | flye -t 32 -o OBJECT_assembly -nano-raw -
 ```